Glossary

 Non-Citizen Coverage: Non-US citizens can have funds protected by FDIC insurance so long as the funds are deposited into an FDIC-insured institution and are within the insurance limits.

-Non-Contingent Interest: A participant's share in a trust or employee benefit plan that is determinable without contingencies.
+Non-Contingent Interest: A participant's share in an employee benefit plan that is determinable without contingencies.

 Non-Deposit Investment Products: Investment products that include stocks, bonds, mutual funds, annuities, and Treasury investments (bills, notes, and bonds).
 Because they are not deposits, the FDIC does not insure these investments, even if they were purchased through a bank.